 The turkey can be stuffed with any stuffing you'd like.
 Make sure the turkey is completely thawed before you start this recipe.
 If you purchased a frozen turkey, thaw it in the refrigerator for at least 3 days.
 You can thaw a turkey in cold water; change the water every 30 minutes so it stays cold.

 - 1 (12 to 14 pound) turkey (thawed if frozen)

 - 1 orange (cut into quarters)

 - 1 bunch thyme sprigs

 - 2 tablespoons butter

-- Preheat the oven to 350°F. Rub the turkey with 3 tablespoons butter and sprinkle with salt and pepper.
+Preheat the oven to 350 F. Rub the turkey with the butter and sprinkle with salt and pepper.

-- Put the orange segments and thyme springs in the turkey cavity.
-Set aside.
+Put the orange segments and thyme sprigs in the turkey cavity.
+Set the bird aside.

-- Brush the turkey with some of the glaze and place in the oven.
-Roast according to cooking charts for unstuffed turkey (or for stuffed turkey, if you have added stuffing), brushing with the glaze every 15 minutes for the first hour or until the glaze is used up.
+Brush the turkey with some of the glaze and place in the oven.
+Roast according to cooking charts for unstuffed or stuffed turkey (depending on what you're doing), brushing with the glaze every 15 minutes for the first hour or until the glaze is used up.

-- Remove the turkey from the oven, cover it with foil, and let stand while you make the gravy and put the finishing touches on the meal.
-Carve and serve.
+Remove the turkey from the oven, cover it with foil, and let stand while you make finish cooking the rest of your Thanksgiving feast.